 - The company has installed a distributed control system DCS to oversee its production process.
-The DCS system makes a significant contribution to reducing the environmental impact of the production process, through automation of the process and optimal monitoring of operating parameters. - Application of Management Systems for quality, the environment, health and safety (ISO 9001, ISO 14001.0HSAS18001). - Use of Advanced Process Control systems to minimise operation fluctuations and decrease energy requirements.
+The DCS system makes a significant contribution to reducing the environmental impact of the production process, through automation of the process and optimised monitoring of operating parameters. - Application of Management Systems for quality, the environment, health and safety (ISO 900I, ISO I400I, OHSASI800I). - Use of Advanced Process Control systems to minimise operation fluctuations and decrease energy requirements.